 By gently supporting the tissues with handholds that access certain aspects of this system, we gain information about how the part is relating to the whole, how the part is being influenced by other parts, finding areas of density/lightness, deadness/vitality, fixity/movement and the direction of ease in the tissues towards the change that the body has the capacity to make at that time.
 We may also get a sense of where there is shock in the tissues, something that often stands in the way of tissues responding to treatment.

-Generally treatment enables the person to access states of rest that can be a doorway to a therapeutic shift in their system.
-Treatment is usually experienced as relaxing and gentle - people often describe feeling lighter afterwards along with a change in their symptoms.
+Generally, the treatment enables the person to access states of rest that can be a doorway to a therapeutic shift in their system.
+Treatment is usually experienced as relaxing and gentle – people often describe feeling lighter afterwards along with a change in their symptoms.
 Further change usually follows over the few days after the treatment.

 Some osteopaths use cranial work as an adjunct to structural work, others use cranial work as their main modality.

 Joanna is a registered osteopath with over three decades of clinical experience.
 She works with all ages from pregnancy, birth to old age using the cranial osteopathic approach.
 Joanna is the lead osteopath and owner of the Sunflower Centre

 Aidan is a Registered osteopath with specialist paediatric training and many years of clinical and teaching experience.
 Aidan also teaches Tai Chi and Chi Gong.